Financial Support for Students

 Not Have Exceeded HELP Loan Lifetime Limit

-The 2017 census dates for TAFE Skills Deepening course units are:
+The 2018 general census dates for TAFE Skills Deepening course units are:

 |Teaching Period||Semester||Start Date||End Date||Census Date|